feilipu/NASCOM_BASIC_4.7/README.md

 ### RC2014 Classic: 32kB MS Basic using __8085 CPU Module__ and __Am9511A APU Module__

 This version works with the Classic or Plus version of the RC2014, with 32k of RAM, running with an 8085 CPU Module and an Am9511A APU Module.
 This is the ROM to choose if you have installed both an [8085 CPU Module](https://www.tindie.com/products/feilipu/8085-cpu-module-pcb/) and an [Am9511A APU Module](https://www.tindie.com/products/feilipu/am9511a-apu-module-pcb/).

+### RC2014 Classic: 32kB MS Basic using __Single UART Module__ or __Dual UART Module__

+This version works with the Classic or Plus version of the RC2014, with 32k of RAM, running with a Single or Dual UART Module for the serial interface.
+Please enable `RTS/CTS` flow control.
+If equipped with a Dual UART Module, the B channel can be used to upload both BASIC and Intel HEX programs, or to even to connect an additional keyboard.
+Characters will be output on the A channel as normal.

 ---